bitcko/yii2-bitcko-paypal-api/README.md

-Yii2 Bitcko PayPal PayPal Api Extension
+Yii2 Bitcko PayPal Api Extension
 =========================================
 Yii2 Bitcko  PayPal Api extension  use to integrate simple PayPal payment in your website.